jQuery 4: I Can't Believe They Actually Did It

 8.1 KB saved (29%)

 8KB doesn't sound like much in 2026.
-But those 8KB represent code that duplicates what browsers already do natively.
-If you're already using fetch() and CSS transitions, you're shipping dead code.
+But those 8KB duplicate what browsers do natively.
+If you already use fetch() and CSS transitions, you're shipping dead code.

 Tip